Are There Different Types of Artificial Turf?

 - How much durability do you need?
 Is this turf being installed in a space that gets low, average, or heavy foot traffic?

 The height of an artificial turf product (called “pile height”) usually ranges anywhere from 1.125 inches to 2.5 inches.
 A shorter product is usually used for athletic areas or backyards with heavy foot traffic.
 A taller product is usually used for aesthetic-only purposes, like a front yard or backyard that does not get as much foot traffic.
 Think about it: shorter grass stays standing straight up despite heavy traffic because there is less material involved.
 It’s the same reason a long stick is much easier to bend/break than a short stick.
+The differing fiber heights make it easier to identify the different types of artificial turf.

 The weight of turf is calculated by pounds of material per square yard.
 This unit of measurement is called “Face Weight” if what’s being measured is the turf fibers only.
 Some companies will provide “Total Weight” (Face Weight + Backing Weight) to make their products seem denser than they actually are so be weary.
 Always ask if the weight shown is Face or Total weight.